renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 * Run `bundle exec rails db:migrate` to generate an empty `schema.rb` file.

-* Then check your default Rails setup by running either `bin/dev` if you are using `jsbundling-rails`, or `rails s` if you are using importmaps and then visit `localhost:3000`.
+* Check your default Rails setup by running either `bin/dev` or `rails s`, depending on whether you are using a node-based bundler with the foreman Procfile-runner, or if you are using importmaps and then visit `localhost:3000`.
 You should be on Rails now, yay!

 ## Adjustments